brianadams2337/containerstore-demo/docs/migration/migration-storefront-core.md

 #### Extending the ShopConfig with additional properties

 It's possible to add extra metadata to each shop configuration.
-How that data is typed has changed in `storefront-nuxt`.
-In `storefront-nuxt2`, `ModuleOptions` accepted a generic parameter `CustomStoreConfig` which defined the additional properties.
-In `storefront-nuxt` the public interface `AdditionalShopConfig` should be extended with the additional properties.
+How that data has to be typed has changed in `@scayle/storefront-nuxt`.
+In `@scayle/storefront-nuxt2`, `ModuleOptions` accepted a generic parameter `CustomStoreConfig` which defined the additional properties.
+In `@scayle/storefront-nuxt` the public interface `AdditionalShopConfig` should be extended with the additional properties.

 e.g.